jasonbrianhall/solitaire/README.md

 ### Prerequisites

 - GTK+ 3.0 development libraries
-- Cairo graphics library
+- Cairo graphics library for pretty graphics
-- libzip
+- libzip for opening archives
+- pulse development lib for the finale audio
 - A C++ compiler that doesn't faint at the sight of modern C++
 - For Windows builds: MinGW-w64 with GTK+ development files